Bonneville School District Energy Conservation Program

 Why do we need Energy Conservation Management?

 In a nutshell, utility bills are the second largest expense for our school district.
 In the spring of 2009 the services of Energy Education Inc. were contracted to help develop and implement a people based conservation program with guaranteed minimum energy savings and the promise of more savings.
-As of December 1, 2019 we have saved over $6.3 million dollars.
+As of March 30 D93 staff have saved over $6,670,000 dollars.
+That is a 34% reduction in utilities!

 Energy Conservation Mission Statement